capogreco/bowed_synthesis_test/README.md

 ## Known Issues / Quirks:

-*   **Parameter Change Glitches:** Abrupt changes to parameters (especially LPF, modal Q, and modal frequencies via dropdowns) can cause audible clicks or discontinuities.
-Parameter smoothing in the processor is needed.
+*   **Parameter Change Glitches:** Audible glitches when changing parameters have been significantly reduced for sliders by migrating to `AudioParam`s with `linearRampToValueAtTime()`.
+    *   Changes to modal frequencies via dropdowns (using `setValueAtTime()`) are still abrupt but generally acceptable for discrete note changes.
+    *   The main string "Frequency" slider still causes an abrupt sound change and re-initialization, as it's not yet an `AudioParam` (due to delay line resizing requirements).
+True per-sample coefficient smoothing within the processor could further refine this for all parameters.
 *   **Modal Gains Fixed:** The relative gains for each of the three body modes are currently hardcoded in `basic-processor.js`.
 *   Interactions between `loopGain` and the modal body resonator (especially with its current gains and Q range) can still lead to strong resonances, requiring careful adjustment of the "Body Reso Mix" and `loopGain`.

 ## Potential Next Steps for Tomorrow/Future:

-1.  **Parameter Smoothing:** Implement parameter smoothing in `basic-processor.js` for all key UI-controlled parameters to eliminate audio glitches on change.
+1.  **Main String Frequency Portamento:** Re-architect the delay line in `basic-processor.js` (e.g., using fractional delays) to allow the main string `frequency` to be controlled smoothly by an `AudioParam`, enabling portamento.
+This would address the remaining major source of abrupt sound change on parameter update.
 2.  **Enhance Modal Body Resonator:**
     *   Consider UI controls for individual mode gains.
     *   Investigate adding more modes to the body resonator.